Flores-JassoLab/ExtendAlign/README.md

 ```

 **Note(s):**
-* For this example, TABs were replaced by white spaces.
+* For this example, TABs were replaced with white spaces.
-* Do note the difference between the **hsa-miR-1226-5p.MIMAT0005576** hit, and the **hsa-miR-8083.MIMAT0031010** NO_HIT line.
+* Do note the difference between the `hsa-miR-1226-5p.MIMAT0005576` hit and the `hsa-miR-8083.MIMAT0031010` **NO_HIT** line.

 #### Output File Column Descriptions:
 `query_name`: Name or ID of the sequence used as query for alignment.
 `subject_name`: Name or ID of the sequence where a hit was found.
 `query_length`: Length of the query.
 `EA_alignment_length`: Number of query nucleotides included in the extended alignment.
 `EA_total_mismatch`: Number of mismatches found in the extended alignment.
 `EA_total_match`: Number of matches found in the extended alignment.
 `EA_pident`: ExtendAlign recalculated percent identity.
 `blastn_pident`: Original `HSe-blastn` percent identity.

 ---

 ### Citation
 If you find ExtendAlign helpful for your research, please include the following citation in your work:
 Flores-Torres, M. *et al.* (2018) ExtendAlign: a computational algorithm for delivering multiple, local end-to-end alignments.

 * Preprint version can be found at: